Agent Foundations Technical Agenda

 presented at the AAAI 2015 Ethics and Artificial Intelligence workshop.

 As artificially intelligent systems grow in intelligence and capability, some of their available options may allow them to resist intervention by their programmers.
 We call an AI system “corrigible” if it cooperates with what its creators regard as a corrective intervention, despite default incentives for rational agents to resist attempts to shut them down or modify their preferences.
 We introduce the notion of corrigibility and analyze utility functions that attempt to make an agent shut down safely if a shut-down button is pressed, while avoiding incentives to prevent the button from being pressed or cause the button to be pressed, and while ensuring propagation of the shut-down behavior as it creates new subsystems or self-modifies.
 While some proposals are interesting, none have yet been demonstrated to satisfy all of our intuitive desiderata, leaving this simple problem in corrigibility wide-open.

-In addition to our mathematical research, MIRI investigates important strategic questions, such as: What can (and can’t) we predict about future AI?
+In addition to our mathematical research, MIRI investigates important strategic questions.
+What can (and can’t) we predict about the future of AI?
 How can we improve our forecasting ability?
 Which interventions available today appear to be the most beneficial, given what little we do know?